This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Milwaukee is a quick train away from Chicago, but it’s quite different.
 True, like Chicago it has Great Lakes and excellent museums.
 But you won’t find the same kinds of skyscrapers that Chicago has.
 Instead you’ll find adorable German restaurants, a statue to the Fonz, a very different kind of something that says it’s pizza but isn’t pizza, and a delicious something called frozen custard.

-Once again, do Wisconsin in the summer, unless you are a hard-core Green Bay Packers fan.
+Once again, when you visit all 50 states, do Wisconsin in the summer, unless you are a hard-core Green Bay Packers fan.
 And if that’s the case, you really should be living in Wisconsin already.

 Minnesota native Prince did not actually coin the phrase “the cold never bothered me anyway”.
 But he might as well have because Minnesota is freezing during the winter.
 They actually built skyways in Minneapolis so the stores wouldn’t all go out of business when the temperature drops.
 I recommend visiting Minnesota in the summer or fall.
 It pretty much never gets that hot.